Teddy34/gatsby-blog/blog/2019-07-02/index.md

 #### Time allocation

 Going fast does not mean that there's no place for infrastructure & technical work.
 From the start of the project, the team had a 10 to 15% of our work capacity to be allocated to technical tasks.
-The objective was to let the team in control about upgrading the infrastructure, tooling and explore new technologies.
+The aim was to let the team in control about upgrading the infrastructure, tooling and to explore new technologies.

-### Decouple and upgrade

-The original technical stack
+Not that many project managers understand the value of this and it's also hard to use wisely.

+### Pain driven methodology.

+As I said before, the team started the

 #### leverage the docker pattern to decouple from CI env